 Looking for the biggest pancakes you will ever see?
 Or are you a bacon fan like we are (guilty) and curious how the food —especially the pork belly and prime Angus beef patties — taste?

 Biscuit and Hogs is a local eatery in Meridian that managed to open its doors in June of 2020, despite the crazy times.
 They not only provide food all day but great Happy Hour specials 7 days a week.
 We’ve been there several times for breakfast and dinner and love the food, service, and supporting local.

 10. Visit Roaring Springs Water Park

 A really popular experience in Meridian, Idaho is to visit Roaring Springs Water Park.
 It’s an outdoor water park with many waterslides, a wave pool, a lazy river, and more.
 Our family has been visiting all summer long in 2022 and love it!

 11. Wahooz Family Fun Zone

 Wahooz is an indoor family fun park with many attractions, located in Meridian Idaho.
 The family could have fun on the indoor ropes course, bowling, or playing laser tag just to name a few options.
 Or if the weather is nice, your kids can enjoy bumper boats and go-carts outside!

 Other Things To Do Near Boise Idaho

 Since Meridian is so close to Boise, if you’re planning a vacation or trip to the area, then you’ll want to enjoy some other great things to do near Boise and Meridian.
 Here are a few quick ideas that are close by.
-Or, check out our ultimate post listing 29 Incredibly Fun Things To Do In Boise With Kids.
+Or, check out our ultimate post listing 29 Incredibly Fun Things To Do In Boise With Kids and add a few days to your trip in order to experience what Boise has to offer too!

 Hike, Tube, or Swim at Eagle Island State Park